ardeora-cmu/lab7-rest-programming/README.md

 Java project named REST_Client_Project.
 Within that project, use the client side code provided here (in the package name, replace "mm6" with your andrew id):

+After reading over the code in the REST_Client_Project, answer the next quiz question.

+:checkered_flag: Answer question 3 on the Canvas quiz named Lab7_Quiz.

 ### Client side code

 ```
+// REST_Client_Project code
 // Client side code making calls to an HTTP service
 // The service provides GET, DELETE, and PUT
 // Simple example client storing and deleting name, value pairs on the server